 - Physical symptoms of euphoria, which include slurred speech, drowsiness, confusion, etc.

 Once the symptoms of addiction are apparent, seeking immediate treatment is critical to both the addicted individual’s career and well-being.
-Typically, addiction is treated with a combination of psychological methods, which usually include behavioral therapy, group counseling and more.
+Typically, addiction is treated with a combination of psychological methods, which usually include behavioral health therapy, group counseling and more.

 Although healthcare workers often suffer from some form of mental illness, help is available.
 With the proper treatment, even severe psychological conditions can be addressed, safely and effectively.